Every year, thousands of students open the mailbox to find something they’ve been waiting for—their final acceptance letter to PCC.

 Applicants are required to submit scores from either the ACT or the SAT.
 A principal or guidance counselor should be able to help with this requirement.

-A satisfactory academic background includes a high school GPA of 2.00 or GED and an ACT composite score of 18 or SAT composite score of 940.
+A satisfactory academic background includes a high school GPA of 2.00 or GED and an ACT composite score of 18 or SAT total score of 940.
 An applicant who falls below either of these standards may be considered for provisional acceptance by the Admissions Committee.
 If accepted, the applicant will be admitted with a status of Academic Watch and be required to meet weekly with an academic advisor to help develop an ability to benefit from instruction at PCC.

 We welcome your application!